Van Cortlandt Park: Trails

 There are five major hiking trails in the park.

 The Putnam Trail (1.5 mi, easy), runs north through the woods to the east of this lawn and west of Van Cortlandt Lake, through the golf course and along Tibbetts Brook and the former New York and Putnam Railroad line into Yonkers, where it connects to Westchester County's paved South County Trailway.
 Previously unpaved, the Putnam Trail underwent a reconstruction project starting in August 2019 and was reopened in October 2020 as a paved pedestrian and bicycle path.

-The rails themselves are overrun with weeds, but they are no longer usable by trains.
+The rails themselves were overrun with weeds, but they were no longer usable by trains.
 The remains of the former Van Cortlandt Park station can be seen along the trail.
 As part of the park's 2034 master plan, NYC Parks undertook a project to pave the entirety of the trail through Van Cortlandt Park as well as a short extension to the south, making it usable for both pedestrians and bicyclists.
-A construction contract for the paving project was awarded in October 2018 to Grace Industries, and the completion date for this project is August 2020.
+A construction contract for the paving project was awarded in October 2018 to Grace Industries, and it was completed in October 2020.

 The Old Croton Aqueduct Trailway (1.1 mi, easy/moderate), was created in 1968 when the New York State Office of Parks, Recreation and Historic Preservation had bought a 26.2 mi stretch of the Old Croton Aqueduct, for use as a walking trail.
 It starts in Van Cortlandt Park as a grass-and-dirt trail and runs north along the route of the old aqueduct.
 The trail features vestiges of an old, disused brick tunnel that brought water to Manhattan, as well as a gatehouse for the aqueduct.
 Within the park, the Old Croton Aqueduct trail borders Mosholu Golf Center and Driving Range, as well as the Allen Shandler Recreation Area.
 Its southern end is cut off by the Major Deegan Expressway in the southwestern end of the park.
 As part of the Croton Water Filtration Plant project, the New York City Department of Environmental Protection was given $200 million to mitigate the effects of constructing the plant.
 A feasibility study in 2009 found that a bridge near the location of 233rd Street was the most feasible, and would connect the two sections of the trail.
 This bridge was deferred over lack of funding in 2014 before planning resumed in 2015.